scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 **Spatial gapfilling example:**

-To spatially gapfill Region B requires thinking about the properties and characteristics of the region and the data, tourists_count.
+To spatially gapfill Region 2 requires thinking about the properties and characteristics of the region and the data, tourists_count.

 Here are properties that can be important for decision making:

-Region B:
+Region 2:
-- is located between Region A and C
+- is located between Region 1 and 3
-- is larger than Region A
+- is larger than Region 1
-- has similar population size/demographics to Region C
+- has similar population size/demographics to Region 3
-- has not been growing as quickly as Region D
+- has not been growing as quickly as Region 4

-There is no absolute answer of how to best gapfill Region B. Here are a few reasonable possibilities:
+There is no absolute answer of how to best gapfill Region 2.
+Here are a few reasonable possibilities:

-Assign Region B values from:
+Assign Region 2 values from:
-- Region A
+- Region 1
-- Region C
+- Region 3
-- Region A and C averaged
+- Region 1 and 3 averaged

-In the example below, the decision was made to gapfill Region B using the mean of Regions A and C since this would use a combination of both of those regions.
+In the example below, the decision was made to gapfill Region 2 using the mean of Regions 1 and 3 since this would use a combination of both of those regions.
 Again, other possibilities could be equally correct.
 But some form of spatial gapfilling is required so a decision must be made.

 ![](./fig/gapfilling_spatial_example.png)